-Around the year 630, Zephaniah's voice breaks the silence of the seventy year lull during which they had not heard the word of God.
-Isaiah concluded his mission around 690, and after that the faithful of Judah went through more than fifty years of persecution in the reign of Manasseh.
+Around the year 630 B.C., Zephaniah's voice breaks the silence of the seventyyear lull, during which they had not heard the word of God.
+Isaiah concluded his mission around the year 690 B.C., and after that, the faithful of Judah went through more than fifty years of persecution in the reign of Manasseh.

-1 When Josiah, son of Ammon, reigned 1 When Josian, son or Annual, in Juda, the word of Yahweh was ad-2K 22:1 dressed to Zephaniah, the son of Cushi, son of Gedaliah, son of Amariah, son of Hezekiah.
+2K 22:1 When Josiah, son of Ammon, reigned 1 in Judah, the word of Yahweh was addressed to Zephaniah, the son of Cushi, son of Gedaliah, son of Amariah, son of Hezekiah.
 He said:

-2 "I will wipe out everything from the face Jer of the earth.
-3 I will put an end to humans and 7:20 animals, to the birds of heaven and the fish of the sea.
+"I will wipe out everything from the face Jer7:20 of the earth.
+I will put an end to humans and animals, to the birds of heaven and the fish of the sea.
 I will wipe humankind from the face of the earth.
-4I will raise my hand to punish Judah and all the inhabitants of Jerusalem; and I will bring out of that place all the remnants of Baal with their priests.
-5 I will also Dt drive away those who kneel on the roofs to
+4Î will raise my hand to punish Judah and all the inhabitants of Jerusalem; and I will bring out of that place all the remnants of Baal with their priests.
+Dt 4:19; I will also drive away those who kneel on 2K 21:3 the roofs to worship the stars, those who invoke at the same time Yahweh and Milcom, 6those who have deserted Yahweh and no longer look toward him or consult him.

-- worship the stars, those who invoke at the 21:3 same time Yahweh and Milcom, 6 those who have deserted Yahweh and no longer look - toward him or consult him.
-7Silence before Yahweh!
-For his day is Acts ^{2:20} near: Yahweh has prepared a sacrifice and - consecrated his invited guests.
-8 Yahweh Rev says, "On the day that sacrifice is made, I will 19:17 call to account the officials, the king's sons - and all who clothe themselves in foreign fashion.
-9I will also give the corresponding punishment to everyone who jumps over the threshold without stepping on it and fills the House of their Lord with the fruits of their crimes and thefts.
+Silence before Yahweh!
+For his day is near: Yahweh has prepared a sacrifice and consecrated his invited guests.
+8 Yahweh says, 'On the day that sacrifice is made, I will call to account the officials, the king's sons and all who clothe themselves in foreign fashion.
+9I will also give the corresponding punishment to everyone who jumps over the threshold without stepping on it and fills the house of their lords with the fruits of their crimes and thefts.'

-10On that day, a great cry will be heard 2K ^{22:14} from the Fish Gate, a wail from the new city 3:3 and a frightful noise from the nearby hills.
-11Wail, inhabitants of the lower district, for all 1s the traders have disappeared, all who counted the silver have perished.
+10 On that day, a great cry will be heard No 3:3; from the Fish Gate, a wail from the new 2K 22:14 city and a frightful noise from the nearby hills.
+11 Wail, inhabitants of the lower dis- 18 23:8 trict, for all the traders have disappeared, all who counted the silver have perished.

-12On that day I will explore Jerusalem with torches, and call to account those who have sunk in their vices and think in their hearts: Well, Yahweh does not do good or evil!
-Mic 13Their riches will be pillaged, their houses ^{2:4} demolished.
+On that day, I will explore Jerusalem with torches, and call to account those who have sunk in their vices and think in their hearts: Well, Yahweh does not do good or evil!
+13 Their riches will be pillaged, their Mic 2:4 houses demolished.